Azure/durabletask/docs/telemetry/traces/semantic-conventions.md

 [1] durabletask.task.version may be omitted when version is null.

-[2] When instance ID or execution ID is not available (e.g. activities) use the parent orchestration's instance ID
+[2] When instance ID is not available (e.g. activities) use the parent orchestration's instance ID

 ### Spans
 #### Client – Starting an Orchestration